kfarr/magic-matta/README.md

 ## Step 2 - Software Setup
 Tested on Windows 10 PC with HTC Vive and Trackers.
 It's recommended that you run SteamVR Room Setup and set the play zone to match exactly the dimensions of your projector screen area.

+NOTE: Needs additional documentation especially with regards to Exokit installation.

 0) Clone this repo
 1) Open a command shell in this repo's /server directory and run: